Athens Football Clubs Association: Organization

 From 1924 to 1959 the first division E.P.S.
 Athens included in its composition the top teams of Athens.
 Until the 1958–59 season, the first two, three or four teams of the final standings of Athens first division were qualified to the final phase of the Panhellenic Championship, together with the corresponding teams from the E.P.S. of Piraeus and Macedonia and some provincial clubs that qualified through a special tournament called "Regional Championships".
 Thus, the first division of Athens was the most difficult of any other local association, as the clubs that made it up were clearly stronger than their counterparts.
 It was common for the Athenian teams that reached the final phase of the Panhellenic Championship to be exhausted due to great competition and the lack of current training infrastructure.
 Until 1959 the first division of Athens was essentially the most powerful local league in the country, but with the establishment of the national divisions, it lost ground in the football hierarchy.

-Organization
+League

 The association is a member of the Hellenic Football Federation and organizes a regional football league and cup.
 It currently represents 900 football players and 131 amateur men's football clubs.

 Twenty (20) of these football clubs are playing in national leagues.
 The six (6) women's football clubs of Athens F.C.A. are playing in the first and second national league.
 Sixteen (16) football clubs are playing in Hellenic Indoor Football League.

 The football clubs are separated in three leagues: